 The weight integrated pouches allow the use of hard and soft weights.

 Metal D rings on the shoulder will not break and are easy to use.
 It provides lift exactly where you need it to stay in trim and is an excellent all-around option.

 A rugged but comfortable BCD with integrated weights, many components are replaceable without rebuying the whole BCD.

-While style isn't the most important thing when picking a BCD, its definitely a factor.
+While style isn't the most important thing when picking a BCD, its certainly a factor.

-What's great about this BCD in specific, is that almost every part, including the jackets buckles, are able to be replaced without messing around with stitching.View More Images →
+What's great about this BCD in specific, is that almost every part, including the jackets buckles, can be replaced without messing around with stitching.View More Images →

 What are Backplate and Wing BCDs?